Automarita/mofumofu/content/publications/air-quality-JBR/index.md

 # Create your slides in Markdown - click the *Slides* button to check out the example.
 # {{% /callout %}}
 ---

+## abstract
+Air pollution has been a major environmental problem impacting billions of people worldwide.
+Despite a large stream of literature discussing the psychological, economic, and environmental effects of air pollution, limited research has explored how people’s pro-environmental behavior (PEB) is affected by air pollution.
+The present research indicates that people are less willing to engage in PEB when air pollution is severe.
+Our results show that public attention to PEB is significantly negatively related to air quality (Pilot Study).
+Additionally, when exposed to air pollution, people are less likely to purchase pro-environmental products (Studies 1 and 2), engage in recycling (Study 3), participate in sustainable travel (Study 4) and donate to environmental organizations (Studies 4 and 5).
+This is because the negative mood triggered by air pollution inhibits their willingness to engage in PEB (Studies 1 and 3).
+The theoretical and practical implications of the present research are also discussed.